-Evidence is facts and details that support an argument.
-While you can use personal evidence and researched evidence in an essay, this tutorial will specifically focus on integrating quotations from research sources.
+Recall that evidence is composed of facts and details that support an argument.
+While you can use personal evidence and researched evidence in an essay, this lesson will specifically focus on integrating quotations from research sources.

 Still, the principles that you practice today are just as important when you're integrating personal narratives, summaries of big ideas, and paraphrased concepts.
 You can apply these tools across the board.